-Spring doesn’t officially end for another month, but Memorial Day signals the unofficial start of summer, and soon it’ll be getting hot.
-No-cook recipes will come in handy, but when you want something else for dinner, these summer Instant Pot recipes are perfect for keeping it cool (and low-stress) in the kitchen.
+Summer is still in full swing, and the heat will likely hang on for a while after Labor Day, so no-cook recipes will remain handy.
+But when you want something else for dinner, these summer Instant Pot recipes are perfect for keeping it cool (and low-stress) in the kitchen.

 Cooking in the summer is a double edged sword.
 On one hand, there are a plethora of seasonal ingredients at your disposal.
 From corn on the cob and sweet peas to peaches and new potatoes, cooking in the summer is delicious.
 However, when hot weather hits, most of us want to spend the least amount of time as possible in our kitchen.
 Instead, we tend to reach for lighter bites and whatever is easiest (read: takeout or throwing a few hot dogs on the BBQ).
 Enter: the Instant Pot.

 Instant Pot 6-Quart 7-in-1 Pressure Cooker, $79 from Walmart